Lokmanya Tilak Terminus–Coimbatore Express

 Lokmanya Tilak Terminus–Coimbatore Express (train number: 11013/11014) is a daily express train of Indian Railways and operated by Central Railway zone, running between Lokmanya Tilak Terminus (Mumbai) and Coimbatore Junction.

 Schedule

 Train number 11013 starts from Lokmanya Tilak Terminus at 22:35 hours and reaches Coimbatore at 06:50 hours on the third day.
 Train number 11014 leaves Coimbatore Junction at 08:50 hours and reaches Lokmanya Tilak Terminus at 13:45 hours.

 Rakes

 The train has 1 AC first class, 4 AC two-tier, 9 AC three-tier, 3 sleeper classes, 1 pantry car, 2 general second class coaches and 2 generator/luggage cars.
 The train has been equipped with LHB coaches.

 Traction

-This train was hauled by GOC WDP4D between CBE and SBC and from SBC till LTT, this train is hauled by KJM based WAP-7 and vice versa until the electrification of the Salem-Bangalore Section via Hosur.
-It is now hauled by ED, AJJ or RPM WAP-4 or WAP-7 throughout the journey.
+This train was hauled by WDP-4D or WDG-3A or WDM-3B between CBE and SBC and from SBC till LTT, this train is hauled by KJM based WAP-7 and vice versa until the electrification of the Salem-Bangalore Section via Hosur.
+It is now hauled by WAP-7 throughout the journey.